eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 nagios-config.yml
 _________________

-This taskfile syncronize the Nagios config files with the ones stored in the repository, if there is a change in this syncronization, Nagios daemon is restarted with the handler :yaml:`nagios_restart`.
+This taskfile synchronize the Nagios config files with the ones stored in the repository, if there is a change in this synchronization, Nagios daemon is restarted with the handler :yaml:`nagios_restart`.

 Then, the module **htpasswd** asigns the password stored with Ansible Vault in the variable :yaml:`{{ nagios_admin_passwd }}` using ldap_sha1 as crypt scheme and restarts Nagios daemon if the final state of the task is **changed**.